ibm-cloud-docs/transit-gateway/create-gre.md

 1. Configure the remaining parameters for the connection:
    * Enter the remote gateway IP[^ip1] for the endpoint of the GRE tunnel.
    * Enter a `/30` remote tunnel IP[^ip2] for both ends of the tunnel, for example `192.168.103.2`.
    * Enter the local gateway IP address that the transit gateway uses to host the underlay network for the GRE tunnel.
+This user-selected IP address is configured on the Transit Gateway GRE tunnel after the tunnel is created.

       This IP address must not conflict with any networks connected to your transit gateway.
       {: note}